MidgeOnGithub/js-rock-paper-scissors/README.md

 ## The First Odin on Rails JS [Project](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors)
-This project is meant to demonstrate basic understanding of Javascript, including basic syntax, conditionals, and functions.
+The first instruction set demands use of the console and `prompt()` rather than a GUI, and is meant to demonstrate basic understanding of Javascript, including basic syntax, conditionals, and functions.
+The second instruction asks to revisit the project and remove use of the console and instead implement a GUI with buttons and proper event listening to handle the games in matches of 5.

 ### Reflections
 Beyond the HTML and browser use in testing, the coding for this project felt similar to coding in C, with only a few JS-specific syntaxes and tricks that wouldn't work in a C-like language.
 My previous experiences with C, C++, and Rust made this a relatively smooth and quick project.